Halfway Houses in Spokane, WA

 • Comprehensive substance use assessment

-• Individual counseling services, HIV and AIDS education, counseling and support and substance use education
+• Hepatitis education, counseling and support, group counseling and HIV and AIDS education, counseling and support

 Cubhouse Spokane Treatment And Recovery Services

-Cubhouse Spokane Treatment And Recovery Services is a halfway house in Spokane, WA, 99216 zip code.
+Cubhouse Spokane Treatment And Recovery Services is a sober living home in Spokane, Washington, 99216 zip code.

 Address: 14819 East Mission Avenue, Spokane, WA 99216 in Spokane County